 StudyColorado Launched To Increase International Student Enrollment

 University of Colorado Denver joined with other Colorado institutions of higher learning, the state, and business leaders to support the launch of StudyColorado, a new state initiative designed to attract more international students to Colorado.
 The Executive Order was signed by Gov. John Hickenlooper and announced by Lt.
-Gov. Joe Garcia at a July 12 event during the national OACAC (Overseas Association for College Admissions Counseling) conference, held in Denver this year.
+Gov. Joe Garcia at a July 12 event during the national OACAC (Overseas Association for College Admissions Counseling) conference in Denver this year.

 “International students further economic and cultural ties between Colorado other countries,” Hickenlooper said.
 “They diversify our campuses and help our students to compete in a global environment.
 StudyColorado will promote Colorado and its diverse and high-quality study opportunities to students around the world.”